SRM Institute of Science and Technology: SRM University Campus List

-Location
+Locations

-Ramapuram Campus
+Ramapuram campus

-SRM Institute of Science and Technology (SRMIST), Ramapuram Campus, of the SRM Group of Institutions.
-Located in Chennai, Tamil Nadu, the Ramapuram campus is known for offering a wide range of undergraduate, postgraduate, and doctoral programs in fields such as engineering, management, science, and humanities.

-The campus is equipped with laboratories, libraries, and other facilities to support the academic and extracurricular activities of the students.
+The Ramapuram campus is located in Chennai, Tamil Nadu.
+It offers undergraduate, postgraduate, and doctoral programmes in fields such as engineering, management, science, and humanities.
+The campus is equipped with laboratories, libraries, and other facilities to support the academic and extracurricular activities of students.

-The campus organizes events, workshops, and conferences.

-Vadapalani Campus
+Vadapalani campus

-Vadapalani Campus is located at Vadapalani, Chennai.
-This campus houses the Faculty of Engineering and Technology, Faculty of Management, Faculty of Science and Humanities.
+The Vadapalani campus is located at Vadapalani, Chennai.
+It houses the Faculty of Engineering and Technology, the Faculty of Management, and the Faculty of Science and Humanities.
 The SRM Institute for Medical Sciences is also located within the campus.

-Tiruchirappalli Campus
+Tiruchirappalli campus

-The 250 acre campus at Trichy on the Trichy-Chennai highway houses the faculties of Engineering & Technology, Science & Humanities, Allied Medical Science and Management.
+The 250 acre campus in Trichy, on the Trichy–Chennai highway, houses the faculties of Engineering & Technology, Science & Humanities, Allied Medical Science, and Management.

 Academics

 Rankings

 The QS World University Rankings ranked SRM Institute of Science and Technology 221st in Asia in 2025.

-SRM Institute of Science and Technology ranked 29th among engineering colleges in India by India Today in 2020.
-The National Institutional Ranking Framework (NIRF) ranked it 13th in the engineering ranking, 11th in the pharmacy ranking, 12th among universities, 24th in research and 21st overall in NIRF 2024.
+SRM Institute of Science and Technology was ranked 29th among engineering colleges in India by India Today in 2020.
+The National Institutional Ranking Framework (NIRF) ranked it 13th in engineering, 11th in pharmacy, 12th among universities, 24th in research, and 21st overall in the NIRF 2024 rankings.